 I am a clinical researcher and neurologist specialising in the field of cerebrovascular diseases and acute neurological care.
-My place of work at Karolinska Institutet is the Department of Clinical Neuroscience.
+My place of work at KI is the Department of Clinical Neuroscience.
 Since 2016, I hold a Clinical Postdoctoral Researcher position (funded by the Stockholm County Council) at the Department of Neurology at Karolinska University Hospital.

 - University Medical Degree (MD) from the Faculty of Health Sciences at Linköping University in 2007.